usernameserf/Mohamed-Inc/README.md

 ```

 Then open `http://localhost:8000` in your browser.
 Admin users can create or delete accounts from the admin panel.
+Regular users can sign up using the registration form on the front page.

 Alternatively execute the script with Python 3: